ADDRESSING VIRTUAL WORKPLACE SEXUAL HARASSMENT

 Following are a few essentials for organisations to take action so that virtual sexual harassment is addressed correctly and accorded the attention it deserves:

 • Update policies.
-Organisations should have a strict policy on harassment in accordance with the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 (“POSH Act”), but it should be updated to clearly include the prevalent and highly damaging online variation of sexual harassment.
+Organisations should have a strict policy on harassment in accordance with the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 (“POSH Act”), but it should be updated to include the prevalent and highly damaging online variation of sexual harassment.

 • Provide access to help.
 Reporting sexual harassment can be a daunting task.
 Destigmatising and normalising the process of reporting sexual harassment is part of building a culture of a safe workplace environment.
 Having a quick, efficient and secure system through which steps can be taken to protect victims and hold perpetrators accountable is important.
 Providing necessary help including access to counselling and other mental health resources is essential.